joseramoncajide/master_data_science_capstone/README.md

  1. [exploratory_data_analysis.Rmd](www.es.es "sdsd"): a R Markdown document
  2. [data_preparation.R](www.es.es "sdsd"): a R script that reads the data source file, performs data cleaning, wrangling and the feature engineering process.
 As a result a CSV file is created and ready to be analyzed
- 3. [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains the data preparation process using R
+ 3. [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains data cleaning and pre-processing process using R.

 ### Modelling